jump-dev/MathOptInterface.jl/docs/src/submodules/FileFormats/overview.md

 MOI.copy_to(bridged, src)
 MOI.write_to_file(dest, "my_model.cbf")
 ```
+!!! note
-You should also note that even after bridging, it may still not be possible to
+    Even after bridging, it may still not be possible to write the model to file
-write the model to file because of unsupported constraints (e.g., PSD variables
+    because of unsupported constraints (e.g., PSD variables in the LP file
-in the LP file format).
+    format).

 ## Read and write to `io`